millerk22/emc2-labs/EMC2-Labs-Fall/labpandas.rst

 *Masking* in Pandas refers to selecting or updating values based on conditions, usually using boolean indexing.
 This can be useful if you want to find and edit rows given a certain condition.
-Here is the most simple way to do so.
+Here is a simple example.

 .. code-block:: python